 How is the 80% cost of employment calculated?
 Is this gross/net pay?
 It is gross pay and businesses “will receive a grant from HMRC to cover the lower of 80% of an employee’s regular wage or £2,500 per month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that subsidised […]

 By Michael Dehoyos, writer and editor at PhD Kingdom and Academic brits.
+He is also a contributor to several different sites and publications, including Case Study Help service.
 To be a successful HR manager, you need a number of different skills so that you can undertake a huge variety of roles and motivate staff to be their best.
-In this article, we’re going to look at the top 10 qualities of a […]
+In this article, […]

 No less than 70 per cent of UK employees are open to leaving their job, compared to 60 per cent in Europe.
 UK employees need smallest salary increase to shift jobs, finds new research.